Oziel351/Oziel351/README.md

-# Hi, I'm Oziel 👋
+# Hi, I'm Oziel

-Software Engineer transitioning into DevOps — I don't just build applications, I own them end-to-end: from the API to the pipeline that ships it.
+Software Engineer and DevOps Enthusiastic — I don't just build applications, I own them end-to-end: from the API to the pipeline that ships it.

 My work sits at the intersection of **backend development** and **infrastructure engineering**.